toumakido/reAct/03-api-server-react/README.md

 go run .
 "What endpoints does this API server have?" go run .
 "How is user authentication implemented?" go run .
-"Explain the project structure"
+"Explain the project structure" go run .
+"How does the product management work?" go run .
+"What middleware is used?"
 ```

 ## Changes from 02-code-react